UniversityOfSaintThomas/Cascade_documentation/campaign-pages/README.md

 ## Cascade :lemon:

-The campaign page templates in Capricorn and Orion are not the same, but the folder structure is the same.
+The campaign page templates in Capricorn and Orion are different, but the folder structure is the same.

 ### Folder Structure :pear: